AlgoTradingHub/theplatform-book/source/verbs/other/react.md

 # react

-Creates reaction on a reagents set
+Creates reaction on a reagents set.

 **Syntax:** ```react{[x:r1;y:r2..]..}; react[{[x:r1;y:r2..]..}]```

 Where:
-    - x,y,..: arguments of a lambda to be evaluated on triggering of reaction
+    - x,y,.. are arguments of a lambda to be evaluated on reaction triggering;
-    - r1;r2..: reagents involved into reaction
+    - r1;r2.. are reagents involved into reaction.

 ```o
 o)r:reagent[`async];